uva-bi-sdad/dc.ookla.broadband/README.md

-# YOUR_REPO_NAME Ex) dc.template
+# dc.ookla.broadband

-Allows user to easily get YOUR_DATA data from the SDAD Data Commons.
+Allows user to easily get Ookla speed data from the SDAD Data Commons.
 Data can be provided directly or in a file.